 We’ll cover the main challenges you can expect, and how to overcome them.

 Can I remortgage on Help to Buy?

-As with all remortgaging, lenders will calculate your new interest rate and monthly repayments based on the loan to value ratio (LTV).
+As with all remortgages, lenders will calculate your new interest rate and monthly repayments based on your loan-to-value ratio (LTV).

 Can I remortgage to pay off the Help to Buy equity loan?

-The other key question you face with a Help to Buy remortgage is how to handle the 20% government loan.
+The other key question you face with a Help to Buy remortgage is how to handle the government loan.
 Once you’ve owned the property for five years, you’ll start paying interest on that loan.

 However, you have a few options if you haven’t yet paid off the equity loan.

 Keep the full loan

-You may be able to take out a new deal with your current lender or a new lender, although your choices will be limited and the fees can be high.
+You may be able to take out a new deal with your current lender or a new one, but your choices will be limited and the fees can be high.

 Staircase (part-pay) the loan

-In this way you can work towards reducing the government loan to 10% of the property value.
+In this way, you can work towards reducing the government loan to 10% of the property value.
 You’ll also build up equity in the property while keeping loan repayments manageable.

 Remortgage to repay the loan in full

-It is possible to add the government loan to your property loan and remortgage to repay the full amount.
-This option completely removes the need to pay back the 20% equity loan when you come to sell, meaning you’ll get 100% of any increase in property value.
+This option removes the need to pay back the equity loan when you come to sell, meaning you’ll get 100% of any increase in property value.

-You can normally do this only if the value of your property has gone up, as remortgaging would essentially allow you to release equity you’ve built up to pay off the equity loan.
+You can normally do this only if the value of your property has gone up, as remortgaging will allow you to release equity you’ve built up to pay off the equity loan.

 Do many lenders offer remortgages for Help to Buy?